jacoby149/OpenCompany/README.md

 ## What is OpenCompany?

-A social education system + incentive system
+A system to incentivize building practical experience after CS school / boot camp.

 It is a community of people developing software for Company Stock.